Toyouke-hime: Omonoimi

 Omonoimi no Kami is the God of Chōkaisan Ōmonoimi Shrine and Mount Chokai.
 There are shrines that enshrine Omonoiminokami in various other places in the Tohoku region, including Chōkai gassan ryōsho-gu.

-Omonoimi no kami is considered possibly identical to Toyouke-hime (Note: Ōmonoimi-no-kami is believed to be the god of Mount Chōkai in Yamagata prefecture, or the northernmost post of the land of Yamato.)
+Omonoimi no kami is considered a possible alternate name to Toyouke-hime (Note: Ōmonoimi-no-kami is believed to be the god of Mount Chōkai in Yamagata prefecture, or the northernmost post of the land of Yamato.)

 He is associated with industrial growth.

 Every time Mount Chōkai erupted his rank increased.